theadam/binderize/README.md

 ```

 ### Stacking / Chaining
-As mentioned these can be changed.
+As mentioned these modifiers can be chained.
 Imaging pulling a list of users back from an API, incrementing a nullable age variable (or leaving them null), then sending them back to the API.
 You can use a stack of modifiers to lift a simple function like `increment` into the context you want it work in.

 ```javascript
 const increment = x => x + 1;